nats-io/natscli/README.md

 ### Observable Message Rates

-Typically what you want is if a new Observable is made the selected messages are delivered as to you as quickly as possible.
+Typically what you want is if a new Observable is made the selected messages are delivered to you as quickly as possible.
 You might want to replay messages at the rate they arrived though, meaning if messages first arrived 1 minute apart and you make a new Observable it will get the messages a minute apart.

-This is useful in load testing scenarios etc. This is called the `ReplayPolicy` and have values `ReplayInstant` and `ReplayOriginal`.
+This is useful in load testing scenarios etc. This is called the `ReplayPolicy` and have values of `ReplayInstant` and `ReplayOriginal`.

-You can only set `ReplayPolicy` on push based observables.
+You can only set `ReplayPolicy` on push-based Observables.

 ```
 $ jsm obs add ORDERS REPLAY --target out.original --subject ORDERS.processed --ack none --deliver all --sample 100 --replay original